andrewalufkin/HackRice12-swinner/README.md

   <h3 align="left">Andrew Adams</h3>

   <p align="left">
-    Andrew is a junior studying Computer Science at Rice University. he was born and raised in Texas.
+    Andrew is a junior studying Computer Science at Rice University.
+He was born and raised in Texas.
 He is passionate about working together with people to solve complicated problems.
 When not working, he enjoys playing Super Smash Bros, reading everything and anything, and spending time with friends.
+Learn more about Andrew on his <a href="https://www.linkedin.com/in/andrew-adams-425823246/">LinkedIn</a>.
   </p>
 </div>